 Markdown Monster has limited support for making an initial post to Medium Publications.
-Support is limited due to the limitations of the Medium API as you can only make a one time post to the Medium API - there's no support to editing or retrieving posts.
+Support is limited due to the limitations of the Medium API as you can only make a one time post to the Medium API.
+There's no support for editing or retrieving posts.
 Once an initial post was made you have to edit and manage the 'story' on the Medium Web site.

-This still provides some utility as you can do the bulk of POST creation and content embedding in Markdown Monster and only do your editing in the online editor.
+This still provides a lot of utility as you can do the bulk of article creation and content embedding in Markdown Monster and only do your editing in the online editor.
 You just want to try and do as much editing and cleanup before you post to Medium to avoid having to use the online editor.

 Here's a screen shot that demonstrates a post in MM and then pushed to Medium:

 Configuration for a Medium Weblog looks like this:

 In order to publish to Medium you need to ensure you have at least one Publication active in your Medium account.

 To set up a new Medium Account follow these steps: